-31. If the Company had pertinaciously adhered to the letter of that treaty, and had in-31.
-If the Company had pertinaciously adhered to the letter of that treaty, and had insisted on a strict performance of the engagements contracted under it, I leave it to your Highness' candour and justice to declare what would have been the actual condition of your affairs?
-But the Company then waived its undeniable rights under a subsisting treaty, and consented to a new arrangement at your solicitation and for your benefit.
-The Company has therefore a just claim to your Highness' favourable attention on the present occasion; and I trust that under this impression your Highness will not receive my earnest proposition for a modification of the Treaty of 1792, with any other sensations than those with which Lord Cornwallis received your respected father's application for a modification of the Treaty of 1787. of the Treaty of 1787.
+31. If the Company had pertinacionsly adhered to the letter of that Treaty, and had insisted on a strict performance of the engagements contracted under it, I leave it to your Highness' candour and justice to declare what would have been the actual condition of your affairs?
+But the Company then waived its undeniable rights under a subsisting Treaty, and consented to a new arrangement at your solicitation and for your benefit.
+The Company has therefore a just claim to your Highness' favourable attention on the present occasion; and I trust that under this impression your Highness will not receive my earnest proposition for a modification of the Treaty of 1792, with any other sensations than those with which Lord Cornwallis received your respected father's application for a modification of the Treaty of 1787.